acruikshank/devlink-mongodb-aggregation/outline.md

+Slide: Motivation - Why do we need an aggregation framework?
+Why do we need MongoDB in the first place, or for that matter why do we need new databases at all?

+Slide: SQL / Relational model - 1970s, successful, standardized up through the 1990's

+Slide: picture of office workers using computers labeld "SQL" - SQL would be written by people

+Slide: picture of server rack - Primary SQL user, writing millions, billions or trillions of SQL statements.
+Don't know and don't care the grammar mimics English.
+Doesn't know what the statements mean.
+They just plug in the values they are given.

+Slide: picture Little Johnny Droptables cartoon - Sometimes this causes problems.

+That's the NoSql debate, but we're really concerned with the relational model.

+Slide: Fully normalized relational schema diagram - Relational model takes relatively flat data structures called tables and builds more complicated structure through relationships (equivalent values in different tables).
+Fully normalized schemas reduce redundancy and dependency.
+Explain diagram.

+Slide: same picture of office workers with exclamation bubbles.
+Fully normalized schemas are hard to use.
+They're difficult to update because a single event might require updating many rows in various places in the database.
+Difficult to query becaus a single result could require multiple joins.

+Slide: fully normalized schema next to object schema with mismatch symbol.
+Objects in the application do have structure.
+ORMs can link these up, but configuring the ORM can be a complex task.

+Slide: denomalized schema next to application: We can denormalize the schema to better match our data model, but we can't get around the fact that data is still structured in fundamentally different ways.
+When you hear tales of web-pages that trigger 1000s of requests, this mismatch combined with some mild incompetence is usually to blame.

+Slide: schema components are covered by boxes: key value stores.
+Storing and querying data is easy.
+With good indices, querying is easy and fast.
+Application manages the serialization and deserialization of the data in the way it finds most convenient.
+Perfect solution, until it isn't.
+No atomic or incremental updates.
+No queries without an index.
+No way to process the data without loading an entire collection into memory.
+We need a database that acts like a key-value store most of the time, but can reach inside and manipulate it when it needs to.

+Slide: JSON - The Lowest Common Denominator
+Slide BSON - The Lowest Commoner Denominator

+Slide: same as above only application structure is visible under the boxes. labeled MongoDB (Document Oriented Database).
+Mongo strikes a balance by maintaining some understanding of the data structure.

+Slide: example find query
+Slide: example incremental update

+Slide: Data processing queries (reporting) - What about reporting.
+Still key value store at heart.
+Once it has a set of documents, it can peek inside to further filter them out, or it can update them in place, but these actions are still only acting on individual documents.

+Slide: map reduce example. label: Map Reduce - Prior to 2.1 the answer has been Map/Reduce (the magic formula that makes everything scale).
+Same answer as CouchDB and Riak.
+You figure out the logic, Mongo will make it scale.
+Sub-slide "slow".
+Except the fact that it would run in pararrel on 1000 computers didn't make up for how slow it ran on just one.
+SpiderMonkey backend was slow and serialiation into and out of JS takes a long time.
+Main problem is that you would always have to pour the entire collection into it.

+Slide: The Aggregation Framework (finally).
+The aggregation framework makes MongoDB work.

+Slide: Aggregate queries:
+    Array of stages
+    Object literal syntax
+    Operate on a single collection.

+Slide: example query - I'll explain this later.

+Slide: Conceptually, each stage transforms a collection of documents into another collection of documents.

+Slide: Collection complexity vs. Document complexity - two axis graph, Multiple lines drawn, each segment represents a stage.

+Slide: Best rule for aggregate queries.
+Always be simplifying.

+Slide: The players:
+    $match
+    $project
+    $sort
+    $limit
+    $skip
+    $unwind
+    $group

+Into interactive examples

 A. Introduction to Speaker
 B. MongoDB - Joys and Challenges of Document Oriented Databases
     1. History and Status of MongoDB